Scientific Name: Ambystoma mexicanum

 Additional Tips for Success

-- Aquarium Size: A minimum of 20 gallons for one axolotl is recommended.
+- Aquarium Size: A minimum of 20 gallons for one adult axolotl is recommended.
 Increase tank size by 10 gallons for each additional axolotl.

 - Substrate: Use fine sand or a bare-bottom tank to avoid impaction.
 Avoid gravel as axolotls may ingest it.